 Students who are not on an official leave of absence and who wish to return to Quinnipiac University must apply for readmission through the Admissions Office.
 Students with an official leave of absence who have been away from the university for two full semesters and completed less than two full semesters at Quinnipiac must reapply for admission.
 Official transcripts of any colleges attended while the student has been away from Quinnipiac must be provided.
 The Office of Admissions, the Office of Academic Innovation & Effectiveness and the Dean of Students Office will determine the student’s eligibility for readmission.

-A student who is granted readmission to the university may not be guaranteed readmission to the major in which he or she was enrolled at the time of administrative withdrawal.
+A student who is granted readmission to the university may not be guaranteed readmission to the major in which they were enrolled at the time of administrative withdrawal.
 All students who are readmitted after an administrative withdrawal must comply with degree program requirements in effect at the time of readmission.